Mat Oxley

 Mat Oxley (born 1959) is a former motorcycle racer, motorcycle journalist, and author.

 Oxley started his racing career in production bike racing, taking part in the Yamaha RD350LC championship in 1983 and 1984.

-He won an Isle of Man TT race in 1985 at his second attempt, as a racing-journalist working for Motor Cycle News.
-Aside from his TT racing career, Oxley specialised in endurance racing, with a best of second at the 24 Hours of Le Mans and at the 24 Hours of Spa.
+Oxley won an Isle of Man TT race in 1985 at his second attempt, as a racing-journalist working for Motor Cycle News.
+Aside from his TT racing career, he specialised in endurance racing, with a best of second at the 24 Hours of Le Mans and at the 24 Hours of Spa.

 Oxley has written regular columns on the web version of Motor Sport since 2012.
 He is an author of several books on motorcycle racing and its history, and is known to have been a ghostwriter on Valentino Rossi's 2004 book, What If I Had Never Tried It.